Make-A-Protagonist: Generic Video Editing with An Ensemble of Experts: Introduction

-To achieve generic video editing, the model necessitates three main components: video captioning and parsing to select textual protagonists, video segmentation and tracking to select visual protagonists, and video editing and generation based on visual and textual clues.
-In view of the substantial zero-shot generalization capability of diverse large models, we utilize robust pre-trained models~\cite{stablediffusion,unclip,blip2,zhang2023adding,clip,groundingdino,sam,cheng2022xmem} as experts to fulfill the objectives of each component, eliminating the need for data annotation and individual component training.
-Specifically, we utilize BLIP-2~\cite{blip2} for video captioning and video question answering.
-Subsequently, we employ Grounded-SAM~\cite{groundingdino,sam} and XMem~\cite{cheng2022xmem} to derive the respective masks based on the text responses from BLIP-2.
-Additionally, we utilize the CLIP Vision Model~\cite{clip} and DALL-E 2 Prior~\cite{unclip} to encode visual and textual clues.
-Furthermore, ControlNet~\cite{zhang2023adding} is employed to enhance the consistency of the generated video.
-All experts are pre-trained and frozen.
-We design a video generation model and a mask-guided denoising sampling to ensemble the experts to achieve the goal.
-Following~\cite{makeavideo,zhou2022magicvideo,wu2022tune}, the video generation model is initialized from the pre-trained image generation model, and additional temporal modules are included.
-Furthermore, we incorporate the image embedding from one of the video frames to control the content.
-During inference, we propose a novel mask-guided denoising sampling to fuse the protagonist and textual embedding with the mask acquired by experts.
-With the ensemble of experts and the diffusion-based video generation model, our framework (\ours) achieves commendable performance in both conventional and novel video editing tasks, including \textit{protagonist editing while keeping the background}, \textit{background editing of the source content}, and \textit{text-to-video editing with the protagonist}.
-Our contributions can be summarized as follows: \begin{itemize} \item We present the first framework for generic video editing with both visual and textual clues. \item We design a visual-textual-based video generation model and a mask-guided denoising sampling to combine experts, realizing strong video editing performance without annotation. \item Extensive results demonstrate the versatile applications of \ours. \end{itemize}
+One recent work~\cite{wu2022tune} can be applied to generic video editing by combining personalized modeling~\cite{ruiz2022dreambooth} with one-shot video editing.
+Specifically, this work first fine-tunes a text-to-image generation (T2I) model with the reference image.
+After that, it inflates the T2I model with temporal layers and optimizes it on the source video.
+However, the image-video tuning process has a severe limitation: the two models should be retrained when changing the reference image.
+In addition, it also inherits the issues of personalized modeling, sensitive to hyperparameters.
+To this end, this paper disentangles the personally edited content (protagonists) from the source video to realize end-to-end one-stage generic video editing.
+To achieve generic video editing, the framework necessitates the ability of leveraging visual clues, leveraging textual clues and maintaining source motion.
+Therefore, we build our framework based on Stable UnCLIP~\footnote{https://huggingface.co/stabilityai/stable-diffusion-2-1-unclip-small}, which takes CLIP image and text embeddings as conditions.
+The image embedding is directly added to the model features while text embedding is utilized via cross-attention.
+Following~\cite{makeavideo,zhou2022magicvideo,wu2022tune}, we inflate the T2I model (Stable UnCLIP) to one-shot text-to-video generation (T2V) model by including additional temporal modules.
+After tuning the T2V model with the source video, we propose a novel mask-guided fusion to incorporate the visual clue, textual clue and source motion with the mask of the protagonist of the source video.
+The mask is obtained from pre-trained models~\cite{groundingdino,sam,cheng2022xmem}, eliminating the need for data annotation.
+With the diffusion-based T2V model and effective mask-guided fusion method, our framework (\ours) achieves commendable performance in both conventional and novel video editing tasks, including \textit{protagonist editing while keeping the background}, \textit{background editing of the source content}, and \textit{text-to-video editing with the protagonist}.
+Our contributions can be summarized as: \begin{itemize} \item We present the first end-to-end framework for generic video editing with both visual and textual clues. \item We design a visual-textual-based video generation model and a novel mask-guided fusion to incorporate the visual clue, textual clue and source motion, realizing strong video editing performance. \item Extensive results demonstrate the versatile applications of \ours and the superiority over previous video editing works. \end{itemize}